utama133/If6083ComputerVision/src/hw5/README.md

     tar xzf cifar.tgz
     find cifar/train -name \*.png > cifar.train
     find cifar/test -name \*.png > cifar.test

+    note: wget can be replaced with (from the terminal) curl -o cifar.tgz http://pjreddie.com/media/files/cifar.tgz

 Notice that the file of possible labels can be found in `cifar/labels.txt`